 3. Remove the caliper retention spring.

-4. Inspect the rotor face for any visual damage; along with ensuring that the rotor thickness is nominal (this value is typically stamped on the rotor hub).
-This investigation is validated by using a digital caliper to measure proper thickness.
+4. Inspect the rotor face for any visual damage along with ensuring that the rotor thickness is nominal (this value is typically stamped on the rotor hub).
+Use a digital caliper to measure proper thickness.